Where I Come From (Montgomery Gentry song): Critical reception

 Billy Dukes of Taste of Country gave the song three stars out of five, saying that it "is better than anything Montgomery Gentry have released in two years, but they're getting by on memories."
 Bobby Peacock of Roughstock gave the song four stars out of five, calling the production "a little more muscular and gritty than usual" and the lyrics "proud without being boastful."
 Ben Foster of Country Universe gave the song a C, writing that "by relying so heavily on overused formulas, it’s like they're running around in circles in terms of creativity."

 Commercial performance

 "Where I Come From" debuted at number 59 on the U.S. Billboard Hot Country Songs chart for the week of July 30, 2011.
 In March 2012, it became Montgomery Gentry's first Top 10 hit since 2009's "One in Every Crowd," and ultimately peaked at No. 8.
 It is the duo's last Top 10 single.
 The single was certified Gold by the RIAA on January 8, 2016.
 It has sold 484,000 copies in the United States as of September 2017.
-It would be the duo's final Top 10 hit.
 On April 12, 2022 the single was certified platinum for selling over 1 million units.

 Music video

-The music video was directed by Potsy Ponciroli and premiered in September 2011.
+The music video was directed by Potsy Ponciroli, and premiered on CMT on September 14, 2011.